Yejashi/obsidianNotes/Research/LLVM/Intermediate Representation (IR)/Basic Blocks.md

 	- Contains instructions that execute sequentially
 - Single Entry, Single Exit:
 	- Execution enters at the first instruction and exits at the last without branching in the middle.
+- Control Flow:
+	- Ends with a terminator instruction (e.g., br for branching or ret for returning).